mantou132/gem/packages/gem/docs/en/001-guide/002-advance/002-gem-element-more.md

 ## Effect

 In many cases, elements need to perform some side effects based on certain attributes, such as network requests, and finally update the document.
-This is where `GemElement.effect` comes in handy.
-It can check dependencies every time the element is `updated` and execute a callback if the dependencies change.
+This is where `@effect` comes in handy.
+It can check dependencies every time the element is render and execute a callback if the dependencies change.

 ```js
 // Omit import...